daboe01/Cellfinder/README.md

 Cellfinder
 ========

-Cellfinder is a comprehensive framework for image filtering and feature extraction.
+Cellfinder is a comprehensive framework for image storage, filtering and feature extraction.
 Cellfinder unifies the power of R (i.e. EBImage), ImageMagick, Postgres, Perl and command line tools into a graphical block oriented programming language.
-Cellfinder makes it easy e.g. to build easy to use graphical laboratory solutions with database capabilities.
+Cellfinder has a builtin image and feature basis as well as building blocks for powerful custom GUIs.
+Cellfinder has e.g. been used for cell counting applications in laboratory experiments, image planimetry, flicker comparison and video stabilisation.

 Features include:
  * 100% browser based